kmoreno7/p4_SharkTank/README.md

 ## ETL

 There was a lot of data for Shark Tank India on kaggle but not much for the US version.
-Thus, we decieded to us another source for our CSV.
+Thus, we decieded to use another source for our CSV.
 After some research, we stumbled across many articles that cited halleteco as their source for Shark Tank data.
 Essentially this is a [spread sheet](https://docs.google.com/spreadsheets/d/1Lr0gi_QJB_JU0lBMjJ7WiBRxA0loml1FlM-KlmKsaEY/edit#gid=0) where halleteco captured 10 seasons worth of data for Shark Tank .
-By Far the largest and most complete dataset that we could find.
+By far the largest, most complete dataset that we could find.

 ## Machine Learning
 Our team decided that the best model to use for our desired effect was a logistic regression.
 A process of modeling the probability of a discrete outcome given an input variable.
-In other words given a series of inputs what is the likelihood of an event occuring.
+In other words: Given a series of inputs, what is the likelihood of an event occuring?

 ### Data Preprocessing
-The first step was to create a dataframe that only had the columns we were tested for (Columns mentioned in "Data" section of this readme).
+The first step was to create a dataframe that only had the columns we tested for (Columns mentioned in "Data" section of this readme).
 Then we dropped all the rows that had no data for Ask Amount as the purpose of going on shark tank is to secure an investment.
 Thus no ask amount means not investment.
 All data was then converted to numberic as one cannot pass a string through a logistic regression.
 On the same note logistic regression can not use categorical data, so columns "Deal", "Industry", and "Entrepreneur Gender" were all turned into indicator variables using .get_dummies in pandas.

 The jupyter notebook file used for cleaning the data can be found [here](https://github.com/kmoreno7/p4_SharkTank/blob/main/data/Cleaning_SharkTank_Data.ipynb).